MichaelPonti/resume/resume.md

 Independent developer doing end to end publishing of small applications in the Autodesk App Store.
 This includes concept, development, testing, deploy, documentation, support and maintenance.

-- Your BOM Tools: Utility to export bills of material from Inventor using your own format.
+- **Your BOM Tools**: Utility to export bills of material from Inventor using your own format.

-- Mega Make Components: Inventor utility that will export surface bodies in your part to separate components.
+- **Mega Make Components**: Inventor utility that will export surface bodies in your part to separate components.

-- Properdizer: Inventor utility that allows individual and batch editing of properties anywhere within the loaded assembly.
+- **Properdizer**: Inventor utility that allows individual and batch editing of properties anywhere within the loaded assembly.

-- Parts List Editor: Inventor utility that allows editing of the data that drives the parts list data at the source of the data.
+- **Parts List Editor**: Inventor utility that allows editing of the data that drives the parts list data at the source of the data.

-- PLM360 Attach: From Inventor, access an Autodesk PLM360 and associate the model with an item in the tenant.
+- **PLM360 Attach**: From Inventor, access an Autodesk PLM360 and associate the model with an item in the tenant.

-- PLM360 Attach Design: From AutoCAD, access an Autodesk PLM360 and associate the model with an item in the tenant.
+- **PLM360 Attach Design**: From AutoCAD, access an Autodesk PLM360 and associate the model with an item in the tenant.

 ### Open Source Contributions